pelican-eggs/games-steamcmd/empyrion/README.md

 ### Special Note

+If you are experiencing problems with the playfield server, increase the “TimeoutBootingPfServer” in the /empyrion/dedicated.yaml file

 This server have NO Autoupdate.
 Dont change the AUTO_UPDATE Variable to 1, else server is broken.

 ### Server Ports